Strong-Foundation/Karabiner-Elements-Remapping/Readme.md

 # Karabiner-Elements-Remapping

 A collection of configuration files, guides, and resources to help users remap their keyboards using [Karabiner-Elements](https://karabiner-elements.pqrs.org/) on macOS.
-Perfect for customizing layouts, adapting Windows keyboards, or creating workflows tailored to your needs.

 ---